lqc/thinkcspy/source/functions.rst

 Function definitions do not alter the flow of execution of the program, but remember that statements inside the function are not executed until the function is called.
-Although it is not common, you can define one function inside another.
+Although it is not common, we can define one function inside another.
 In this case, the inner definition isn't executed until the outer function is called.